Story 3. Intraday Trading Strategies: Scalping, Pipsing and More

 Intraday Scalping

-Let’s take a closer look at the trading strategies of retail forex traders that we touched on in our previous post.
+Let’s take a closer look at the trading strategies of retail forex traders that we touched on in our previous post about popular Forex Trading strategies.
 We’ll aim to mix these detailed examinations with other fascinating subjects.

 Scalping is a day trading strategy focusing on minor price movements, with traders opening and closing positions within the same day to profit from small market fluctuations.
 This approach demands quick decision-making and strict discipline, as it involves conducting numerous trades throughout the day, capitalizing on the market’s liquidity and volume without keeping positions overnight.
 For this reason, many traders implement scalping strategies using Expert Advisors (EAs) on platforms like MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 These automated trading systems execute trades based on specific criteria, eliminating the need for manual intervention and streamlining the scalping process.